DEADP0OL/LWF-DiscordBot/README.md

 - Missed Blocks
 - Wallet Offline (In Development)
+- Potential Fork in a Core Node (In Development)
 - Network Consensus Below Threshold (In Development)

 ## Responses

-- height - Block height, peers, consensus
+- price (*<coin name>*) (*<currency>*) - Retrieves price data for the specified coin.
+Defaults to LWF and USD.
+- delegate (*<username> or <rank>*) - Provides information of a delegate.
+Defaults to rank 201.
+- height (*mainnet/testnet*) - Provides the current height accross mainnet or testnet nodes.
+Defaults to mainnet.
-- rednodes - Inactive "red" nodes
+- rednodes (*mainnet/testnet*) - Lists delegates that are currently missing blocks.
+Defaults to mainnet.
-- pools - Current list of public sharing pools
+- pools (*raw/list/forging*)- Provides details about public sharing pools.
+Defaults to raw.
-- forgingpools - Pools list filtered to currently forging pools
+  - raw - Pools list filtered to currently forging pools
-- price (*coin*) - Crypto prices from coinmarketcap.com
-- delegates - Outputs a list of delegates in order of rank
+  - list - Returns an list of pools grouped by their sharing percentage.
-- delegate (*name/rank*) - Finds delegate metrics based on name or rank
+  - forging - Returns the pools list filtered down to the current forging delegates.

 ## Installation